-Robert ‘Tractor’ Traylor 2 blocks & dunk on Ratliff – Why Dirk was traded for him
+Robert ‘Tractor’ Traylor: Why Dirk was traded for him

 Before you start going off on the Bucks for trading Dirk for a player that never averaged over 6 points & 5 rebounds per game, you have to remember that a lot of people thought Don Nelson was crazy to give up the lottery pick for the unproven German with a horrible haircut.
-Charles Barkley thought it was a great idea but after a few months people, Slam Mag included, were pointing out that Barkley was nuts for thinking so highly of Dirk.
+Charles Barkley thought it was a great idea but after a few months, people — myself and Slam Mag included — were pointing out that Barkley was nuts for thinking so highly of Dirk.

-Traylor only averaged 5 ppg his rookie season but that was only 3 points less than Dirk’s rookie average.
-In their defense, Dirk had Michael Finley, Cedric Ceballos and Gary Trent on his team that were all averaging in double figures and Shawn Bradley, AC Green and Samaki Walker were taking up bigman minutes.
+Traylor only averaged five points per game his rookie season but Dirk only averaged three more.
+In their defense, Dirk had Michael Finley, Cedric Ceballos and Gary Trent on his team and all of them were averaging double figure points and Shawn Bradley, AC Green and Samaki Walker were taking up big man minutes.
 Over in Milwaukee, Tractor had Tyrone Hill and Ervin Johnson grabbing the boards and no scoring help was needed with the Big Dog, Sam I Am & Jesus on the team.

-The next season it was a very different story.
-Dirk was becoming an offensive threat and increased his scoring and rebounding average every year for 4 years straight.
-During those 4 years, Tractor bounced around the league in multiple trades.
+The next season was a very different story.
+Dirk was becoming an offensive threat and increased his scoring and rebounding average every year for four consecutive years.
+During that span, Tractor bounced around the league via multiple trades.
 His best stretch of his career came in Cleveland in 2001.
-He was limited by foul trouble but when he played he made the most of his minutes but when he played he made an impact on the offensive and defensive end.
-He also looked quicker than he did in previous years as evident in the video above.
+He was limited by foul trouble but when he played, he made the most of his minutes, making an impact on the offensive and defensive end.
+He also looked quicker than he did in previous years — evident in the video above.

-His NBA career ended shortly after and Tractor played overseas in Turkey, Italy and Mexico before ending up Puerto Rico.
+His NBA career ended shortly after.
+He went overseas to play in Turkey, Italy and Mexico before ending up Puerto Rico.
 He played 10 games with that team before being shut down due to another foot injury.
 He died of a heart attack later that season.